-The book follows Nora Seed, a woman in her mid-thirties- for whom life wasn’t worth living anymore.
-She finds herself suspended in between life and death at the midnight library.
+The book follows Nora Seed, a woman in her mid-thirties- for whom life felt like it wasn’t worth living anymore.
+She finds herself suspended between life and death at the midnight library.
 The premise of this library is that there are infinite books, each narrating one possible future Nora might have had in some universe.
-Nora explores potential lives she could have had.
-Some lives cementing her decision to not die, while others made her apathetic to living, and even some lives that she desperately wanted to be a part of.
-Ultimately, she realizes that none of the lives is without some pain and sense of loss-no version of her life is 100% perfect.
-And she’d rather make the most of the life she was given than remain in limbo between lives that aren’t truly her own.
+The book follows Nora as she explores potential lives she could have led in alternative realities.
+Some realities cementing her decision to continue living, while others made her apathetic to living, and others that she desperately wanted to be a part of.
+Ultimately, she recognizes that none of the realities is without some pain and sense of loss-no version of her life is 100% perfect.
+As Nora is suspended in limbo between infinite realities she must decide whether she should make the best use of her own reality or choose another.

 The book discusses huge existentialist notions- like what makes life worth living or what are we here to do- in simple language, which sometimes comes across as corny.
+Like so many films and books these days the multiverse is used to examine these philosophical questions.
 Matt Haig writes carefully of the mental struggles and train-of-thoughts that Nora continually has.
 I enjoyed the book, yet I think it was over-hyped by the reviews and ratings.
-I gravitated towards it because it was a book about books (in a library!).

 🕵 How I Discovered It